freddiehaddad/inkbound/README.md

 ## Limitations / Notes

-- Windows only (Win32 + WinTab).
+- Windows only (Win32 + WinTab APIs).
-- Only a subset of context flags exercised; pressure / tilt packets unaffected.
+- Pressure / tilt packets pass through untouched.
-- No rotation / inversion switches (set those in the Wacom driver).
+- Orientation / rotation handled only by the tablet driver.
-- Hook installation failures are logged but not fatal (partial coverage possible).
+- Partial hook installation (rare) is logged but not fatal.
+- Selector changes apply on next Start (could become live in future).

 ## Contributing